nrfconnect/sdk-nrf/samples/bluetooth/peripheral_mds/README.rst

 Core dumps
 ==========

-Core dumps can be triggered in this sample in the following ways:
+You can trigger core dumps in this sample using the following methods:

-   * **Button 4** - triggers a hardfault exception by division by zero.
+   * **Button 4** - Triggers a hardfault exception by division by zero.
-   * ``mfl crash`` shell command - triggers an assertion fail.
+   * ``mfl crash`` shell command - Triggers an assertion fail.

 When a fault occurs, it results in crashes that are captured by Memfault.
 After your development kit reboots and reconnects with the Bluetooth gateway, it sends core dump data to the Memfault cloud for further inspection and analysis.